 FAQs on Anti-Tobacco Day

-Q.3) How many people in India die because of Tobacco consumption?
+Q4 How many people in India die because of Tobacco consumption each year?